rodchaves/cv/README.md

 ### Certifications and awards:

 * Qiskit Global Summer School in Quantum Machine Learning: 2021
-  * Completed the course offered by IBM about quantum machine learning
+  * Completed the course offered by IBM about quantum machine learning.

 * IBM Quantum Challenge Africa: 2021
   * Challenge offered by IBM about crop-yield problem, option pricing theory, and quantum chemistry.